Safety Resources

 Lexington-Richland School District Five is committed to the safety of everyone who attends our district events.
 Please take a moment to familiarize yourself with the steps we take to ensure event safety for students, staff, and the community.
 Thank you for your cooperation.
 We will see you at the game!

-Metal Detectors: The district has implemented metal detectors to screen all spectators, beginning with varsity football games at Chapin High School, Dutch Fork High School and Irmo High School International School for the Arts.
+- Metal Detectors: The district has implemented metal detectors to screen all spectators at Chapin High School, Dutch Fork High School and Irmo High School International School for the Arts.

 Safety Officials: We partner with law enforcement and event staff to ensure spectator safety for the duration of the event.
 School Resource Officers also will travel with teams at away games.